actiniumio/terraform-aws-ec2-europe/README.md

 ## Init

-> The Devops Team use this terraform plan to provision GCP with a CI/CD to test allspark.
+> The Devops Team use this terraform plan to provision AWS with a CI/CD to test allspark.

 This demonstrates the provisioning of a single compute VM(`t2.micro = 1vCPU / 1 Go `) in Amazon Web Service